 Rule 3.12.1 provides NEMMCO with the power to contract for energy reserves if it forecasts that reserve capacity has fallen to a level where the reliability standard may be compromised.
-The associated guidelines, as developed by the Reliability Panel, limit NEMMCO from entering into Reserve Trader contracts within six months of a projected shortfall.
+The associated guidelines, as developed by the Reliability Panel, limit NEMMCO from entering into Reserve Trader contracts to a period within six months of a projected shortfall.